developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 ---
 ## Overview

-**SimulScan can be accessed**:
+**SimulScan can be used in three ways**:

-* Through [DataWedge](../../../../datawedge), which is covered below
+* Use with [DataWedge](../../../../datawedge), which is covered below
-* Through the [SimulScan API](../../api) from within a custom Android app
+* Use the [SimulScan APIs](../../api) from within a custom Android app
-* By using the [SimulScan Demo App](../demo), which exposes all features except the ability to save acquired data
+* Use the [SimulScan Demo App](../demo), which exposes all features except the ability to save acquired data

-**To [activate SimulScan](/simulscan/1-1/guide/setup/#activatesimulscan)**, simply select it as an Input Plug-in from within DataWedge, an app that comes with every Zebra device.
+To [activate SimulScan](/simulscan/1-1/guide/setup/#activatesimulscan), simply select it as an Input Plug-in from within DataWedge, an app that comes with every Zebra device.
 The exact process is detailed below, beginning with a short introduction to SimulScan concepts.
 For more information, see the [About SimulScan page](../about).

 -----